Az0xV/Platformer/README.md

  - Sword slows bullets and, next hit, destroys them.

- - The yellow bar under the enemy health bar is attack cooldown, it's not 100% accurate because some attacks shoot more bullets.
+ - The yellow bar under the enemy health bar is attack cooldown.

 ## Controls